vrubleg/soundkeeper/ReadMe.txt

 What's new

 [2022/XX/XX] v1.X.X:
+- Periodic playing of a sine sound with optional fading.
 - Self kill command is added.
 Run "soundkeeper kill" to stop running Sound Keeper instance.
 - "Analog" switch was added.
 It works as the opposite of "Digital".